 The development team did hit a small snag - GPS signals don’t travel through H2O.
 The good news is swimmers are likely to do freestyle in open water which means your arms regularly break the surface.
 The watch will set the GPS chip in acquisition mode for the whole swim.
 It goes hunting for a signal every time your hand comes up out of the water.
 “We’re trying to catch it every single time,” says Ron Huang, Apple’s director of engineering for location and motion services.

-Before starting a swim, the watch will also prompt you for the pool length.
-By learning how many strokes it typically takes you to complete a lap, Apple knows when you are likely to make a turn.
-If you normally need about 25 strokes, but later in the workout you take just 10 your watch will deduce that’s probably due to you taking a breather on the lane-dividing buoys.
-Every swimmer knows a strategic break works wonders, full credit to any watch that gets this too.
+Before you start your swim, the watch will ask for a few hints - namely what the pool length is.
+This is super handy because the watch learns how many strokes it typically takes you to complete a lap and will anticipate when you are about to turn.
+If you normally need about 25 strokes, but later in the workout you take just ten, the watch will figure out you've probably stopped to take a breather on the ropes.
+Every swimmer knows a strategic break works wonders, full credit to any watch that gets this too!